LlucPuigCodina/tests-of-correct-specification-of-conditional-densities/README.md

 -   `rmax`: upper quantile to be tested.
 Must be in \[0,1\] and &lt;
     than `rmin`.

--   `step`: must be a string, either or .
+-   `step`: must be a string, either "one" or "multiple".
 The first option implements the second boostrap procedure described in Theorem 2 of Rossi and Sekhposyan (2019) to compute critical values, while the second option implements the procedure described in Theorem 4 of Rossi and